 Happy New Yea… hang on, I’m a few weeks late.

-In this follow-up post I am going to summarise my experiences with Veganuary – the good and the bad – as I approach my final week.
+In this follow-up post, I am going to summarize my experiences with Veganuary – the good and the bad – as I approach my final week.
 Here goes.

 No, I went about things my own way.

 I decided I would not be eating meat (…obviously), fish, eggs, cheese, milk or honey, or any products containing those items.
 No milk chocolate, no brioche buns, no flatbreads and so on.

 And I am pleased to say that I have succeeded.
 I have eaten a purely plant-based diet for the last three weeks.